james-stevens/dnsflsk/README.md

 This is a Rest/API DNS proxy following the [Google JSON/DNS/API](https://developers.google.com/speed/public-dns/docs/doh/json) spec, AKA [DoH or DNS over HTTPS](https://developers.google.com/speed/public-dns/docs/doh/index).
 Implemented using `Flask` and `dnspython` to do the heavy lifting.

+Google also supports sending binary DNS query packets to their service.
+This does not.

 It allows you to issue JSON DNS queries and get JSON responses, with the DNS done using an underlying UDP client socket.
 It really should be ASGI, but its currently WSGI.